GRMN1401 German Beginners 1

 - Students are able to (1) develop elementary skills in reading, writing, listening and speaking in the German language; (2) be familiar with sociolinguistic conventions in German; (3) have an elementary knowledge of culture and society in German-speaking countries; (4) develop independent learning skills and interpersonal skills; and (5) have an increased awareness of language and language use, in both German and English.

-- Typically this unit is assessed in the following ways: (1) short tests; (2) oral tasks; and (3) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) short tests; (2) oral tasks; and (3) an end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.